Our Team

 Azucena Sierra Garcia

-Azucena is a Land and Atmospheric Science graduate student and a Fulbright Scholar.
+Azucena is a Land and Atmospheric Science doctoral student and a Fulbright Scholar.
 She studies mountain indigenous coffee farming in Oaxaca and Veracruz, Mexico.
 Her goal is to become a science voice for indigenous farmers.

 Adam Williams